Jan-Paul-Kleijn/FormMaker/README.md

 ## How to
 This package is quite easy to use if you know only a little bit of PHP, HTML and CSS.
 Very nice, how to go about it then?

-* Create a directory called 'FormMaker' in the root directory of the theme of your WordPress installation.
+* Create a directory called `'FormMaker'` in the root directory of the theme of your WordPress installation.
 The name of the directory can be anything you like but for the sake of this How-to I will use this specific name.
 * Copy all contents of FormMaker to this directory.
-* Create your form in FormMaker/inc/the-form.php
+* Create your form in `FormMaker/inc/the-form.php`.
-* Create the thank you page in FormMaker/inc/thank-you.php
+* Create the thank you page in `FormMaker/inc/thank-you.php`.
-* Create the epilogue page in FormMaker/inc/epilogue.php
+* Create the epilogue page in `FormMaker/inc/epilogue.php`.
 * Select this template in the WordPress page you would like to see this form on.
-You can do this at: page settings -> page attributes -> select template
+You can do this at: `page settings -> page attributes -> select template`.
 * Voila, you now have a dynamic form with on-the-fly pricing and all bells and whistles on it.

 ## Create formMaker form inputs